dtuso/sales/README.md

 ## UPDATE (December 9, 2014)

 Package.json versions have been changed to static versions, to prevent newer untested versions from being installed.
 To ensure we are all using the same versions, Delete node_modules folder and run npm install.
-After npm has been reinstalled, we should all be using the same depenency versions.
+After npm has been reinstalled, we should all be using the same dependency versions.

 ## UPDATE (October 13, 2014)